-Cash and carry operations are common, although distributors are moving toward direct deliveries with their own sales force and delivery trucks to service retail grocery stores and chains.
-This type of distributor provides up to seven days credit terms, which is popular among buyers.
-Small and mediumsize companies mainly make their purchases through importers and wholesalers who have a direct relationship with foreign suppliers.
+Distributors are moving toward direct deliveries with their own sales force and delivery trucks to service retail grocery stores and chains, although cash and carry operations are common, too.
+Usually, one exclusive agent/distributor is appointed to cover the entire country.
+Small and medium-size companies make their purchases of imported products through importers and wholesalers who have a direct relationship with foreign suppliers.
+Estonian importers represent several different product lines.
+Importers may serve a large customer themselves or work with dealers.
 Few wholesalers undertake nation-wide distribution, and almost none carries a complete range of products.
 As noted previously, however, the large, new grocery chains are developing their own distribution centers.